top of page

 INTRODUCTION

-There are not many records about the Wizard-witches of Naraishm; it is uncertain when they appeared or where they came from.
-It is speculated that they came from the unknown lands east of the Ernt-nador border, from a place located far beyond Aquinaim.
-Others claimed they must have come from the Desolate Lands, situated in the northeast of Ernt-nador.
-However, the information we have derives from the writings of Arlor, an ancient and scholarly Wol-k who lived in the Citadel of Khleb-Athûm at the time of the arrival of the three brothers via the Gulf of Gaff.
-According to the writings, which were later archived in the High Hall of Knowledge in the Tower of Yondar, three brothers settled somewhere in the depths of the Naraishm Mountains.
-When they needed supplies, the brothers would purchase them in the Citadel of Khleb-Athûm.
-This caused discomfort and consternation among the local people due to the differences in customs and the peculiar attire and behavior of the outsiders.
-Much later, caravans and travelers passing near the Naraishm Mountains started to disappear entirely.
-A group from the Citadel of Khleb-Athûm set out for the mountains to find out what was happening in that area.
-The search was actually intended to find the three brothers and banish them from the place.
-However, after delving into the depths of Naraishm, they discovered that there were no longer three brothers, but only one who had consumed an unknown power.
-Only one member of the citadel group survived and returned to Khleb-Athûm.
-The sickly-looking man kept repeating the same words: Fôrthun-Komôrm.
+There are few records about the Sorcerer-Warlocks of Naraishm, and little is known about when they first appeared or where they came from.
+Some speculate that they hailed from the unknown lands east of Ernt-nador's borders, from a place far beyond Aquinaim.
+Others claimed that they may have come from the Deserted Lands, situated northeast of Ernt-nador.
+However, most of the information comes from the writings of Arlor, an ancient and learned Wol-k who lived in the Citadel of Khleb-Athûm during the arrival of the three brothers via the Gulf of Gaff.
+According to the records, which were later archived in the High Hall of Knowledge in the Tower of Yondar, the three brothers settled somewhere within the Mountains of Naraishm.
+Whenever they needed supplies, the brothers would purchase goods from the Citadel of Khleb-Athûm.
+These visits often caused discomfort and consternation among the people due to the brothers' strange customs, attire, and behavior.
+Many years later, caravans and travelers passing near the Mountains of Naraishm began to mysteriously disappear.
+A delegation from Khleb-Athûm set out to investigate and try to uncover the cause of these disappearances.
+In truth, their mission was to locate the three brothers and banish them from the region.
+But after delving deep into Naraishm, they discovered that there were no longer three brothers—only one remained, and he had consumed an unknown power.
+Only one member of the Khleb-Athûm delegation survived and returned to the citadel.
+With a sickly appearance, the man could only repeat the same words: Fôrthun-Komôrm.

 MASTER FÔRTHUN-KOMÔRM